MuzakkirHossainMinhaz/quote-generator/README.md

 # Random Quote Generator

 This is a web application built using ReactJS (a popular JavaScript library for building user interfaces) that generates a random quote every time the user clicks the "Generate New Quote" button.
-The application fetches an API to get a new quote.
+The application fetches an API to get a new quote. [preview👁️‍🗨️](https://random-quote-generator-v1.netlify.app/)

 ## Features
 - Generates a new random quote every time the "Generate New Quote" button is clicked.
-- Displays the author of the quote.
+- Displays the author name of the quote.
 - Responsive design that works on desktop and mobile devices.

 ## Technologies Used